 If you want to purchase an aftermarket fork to experiment with, FOX produces reduced 44m offset forks and RockShox produces 42mm offset forks for 29” wheels; 37mm offset forks are available for 27.5” wheels.

 Even though I wasn't smashing Strava KOMs, the claimed traction benefits were still appreciable.
 I felt more stable and planted when I turned into corners.
-I’ve never been good at 180 degree turns, and the reduced offset fork made me feel just a little more comfortable.
+I’ve never been good at tight hairpin turns, and the reduced offset fork made me feel just a little more comfortable.
 In time, I became less scared of the front wheel washing and this helped me focus more on my positioning and technique through corners.

 Practicing my cornering technique over the last couple of seasons has made the biggest difference in my overall speed.
 Perhaps the little extra traction I felt with the reduced-offset fork sped up the process.
 I think it can be a useful tool for improving confidence and honing your technique.
-(If you really want to improve your cornering, check out these tips I got from world-renowned mountain bike coach, Lee McCormack.)
+(If you really want to improve your cornering, check out these tips from world-renowned mountain bike coach, Lee McCormack.)

 So, switching to a reduced offset fork isn't going to be life-changing, but it’s still nice to have.
 What’s my recommendation?
 If you’re buying a new bike and cornering is your weakness, choosing a reduced offset fork can help.
 If you’re trying to race enduro or downhill competitively, a reduced offset fork can give you a slight edge.
-But if you don’t have a reduced offset fork on your bike right now, don’t worry too much about it.

 No matter what fork I'm on though, it will still be fun to ride!